 90,000 hours.
-That’s how much time the average person spends at work over a lifetime, according to author Jessica Pryce-Jones in Psychology Today (Accessed 2023).
+That’s how much time the average person spends at work over a lifetime, according to the author of Happiness at Work: Maximizing Your Psychological Capital for Success, Jessica Pryce-Jones, in Psychology Today (Accessed 2023).

 While Pryce-Jones’s estimate is likely to fluctuate on a case-by-case basis, one thing we can agree on is that work takes up too much of our time to spend it with organizations that do not align with our values and expectations.